ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-region.md

   - Virtual Private end points: Used for connecting to IBM Cloud services over the private network such as Activity Tracker, Event Streams, or Cloud Object Storage.
   - Monitoring tools: Tools include Activity tracker, Log DNA, and so on.
   - Backup Environment through IBM Storage Protect or Veeam
 - Power VS Environment

   - Workload Power VS cluster: The actual Oracle Database instance.
-  - Storage that's required for LPARS.
+  - Storage that's required for Logical Partitions (LPARS).
   - Cloud Object Storage is configured for backup.

 ### Oracle Disaster Recovery that uses Oracle Data Guard

 {: #oracle-data-guard}

 In this section, we look at how to use Oracle Database Enterprise edition and use the Oracle Data Guard feature for disaster recovery.
 We set up a database instance in IBM PowerVS primary region and secondary region and configure Data Guard failover for disaster recovery.